alb-car/dh-posts-resources/dh-platform-install/dh-platform-install-compose.md

 127.0.0.1 aac.platform.local api.platform.local gw.platform.local dss.platform.local nifi.platform.local  cyclotron.platform.local
 ```

-You do not need to remove components if you disable them.
-Keep in mind that deploying the platform on Windows is not fully supported, due to how Docker for Windows uses the hosts file.
+You do not need to remove components from *hosts* if you disable them.

 Launch Nginx with the following command:
 ```